-With a strong emphasis on rigorous coursework and student research, the Operations Management program immerses students in a challenging and dynamic learning environment.
+With a strong emphasis on rigorous coursework and student research, the Operations Management degree program immerses students in a challenging and dynamic learning environment.

 Our faculty are committed to student success and innovation, and extensively collaborate with students on research papers.
 Students are also given the flexibility to determine their research interests and are provided access to both academic and industry resources and connections.

 The goal of the Operations Management program is to educate future practitioners and researchers in the concepts and analytical techniques needed to understand and advance scientific solutions to the problems currently faced by operations managers.
 Students graduate from the Operations Management degree program with the knowledge and skill set to produce quality research, effectively teach, and lead in industry.